 How to Plan a Menu:

-- Scan through the sales ads of your favorite grocery stores (this can be done easily with our helpful grocery guide), and jot down several meal ideas based on those specials.
-Since you already know what you have on hand in your freezer, fridge and pantry, you know what items you have to accompany the meals or to create main dishes.
+Scan through the sales ads of your favorite grocery stores, and jot down several meal ideas based on those specials.
+Since you already know what you have on hand in your freezer, fridge, and pantry, you know what items you have to accompany the meals or to create main dishes.

 For a little fun, Check out these Top 10 reasons why you SHOULDN’T have a menu plan!